KhyatiDanvirMalik/Knowledge-base-Search-Engine/README.md

-# Knowledge Base Search Engine — Gemini Edition (Ready-to-Run)
+# Knowledge Base Search Engine

 A Retrieval-Augmented Generation (RAG) app that lets you upload PDFs and ask questions.
 This edition uses **Google Gemini (free API)** for answering with retrieved context.